-Meet the dedicated executive board serving the Utility Safety & Ops Leadership Network.
-With over 200 years of combined utility industry experience our group works hard to provide nurture, grow and serve our organization.
+Meet the dedicated board serving the Utility Safety & Ops Leadership Network.
+With over 200 years of combined utility industry experience, this group works hard to nurture, grow and serve our organization.

 Ted is the principal consultant for Granger Management Consultants.
 In this role, he provides sustainable safety improvement solutions through training, lectures and safety consulting services.
 Prior to his current role, Ted held various managerial positions during his 37 year career at Florida Power & Light Company.
 These included T&D operations, human resources, logistics and safety, where he utilized his Six Sigma Black Belt certification.